dotnet/docs/docs/standard/assembly/index.md

 - Security boundary.
 An assembly is the unit at which permissions are requested and granted.
 For more information about security boundaries in assemblies, see [Assembly security considerations](security-considerations.md).

 - Type boundary.
 Every type's identity includes the name of the assembly in which it resides.
-A type called `MyType` that is loaded in the scope of one assembly isn't the same as a type called `MyType` that's loaded in the scope of another assembly.
+A type called `MyType` that's loaded in the scope of one assembly isn't the same as a type called `MyType` that's loaded in the scope of another assembly.

 - Reference scope boundary.
 The [assembly manifest](#assembly-manifest) has metadata that's used for resolving types and satisfying resource requests.
 The manifest specifies the types and resources to expose outside the assembly, and enumerates other assemblies on which it depends.
 Microsoft intermediate language (MSIL) code in a portable executable (PE) file won't be executed unless it has an associated [assembly manifest](#assembly-manifest).